dr-mrsthemonarch/prologixEmulator/Readme.md

 ./prologix_emulator

 ```
-If you just compile the executable to use and never want to recompile again, you can delete everything in the source afterwards
+If you just compile the executable to use and never want to recompile again, you can delete everything in the source afterwards.

 ## FAQ
 ### Does the cli Interface do anything?
   - Nope!
 Not yet, the idea is to send commands locally to the server itself.
-This was mostly a debugging feature in the past, and will likely disappear in the future.
+This was mostly a debugging feature in the past, and will likely disappear in the future, though it will may become a way to talk to the client from the server.
 ### Cmake fails when trying to fetch
   - This I've had happen several times due to the lack of connecting to github, it may be your work network blocking that traffic, or something weird with the internet, but has nothing to do with the project.